 All Cycladic islands thrive in the summertime, when hordes of tourists descend to soak up the sun and spend serious cash.
-In Mykonos, like other islands, the majority of beach clubs, boutiques and restaurants close from October to May.
+In Mykonos, like other Greek islands, the majority of beach clubs, boutiques and restaurants close from October to May.
 There’ll still be plenty to do and see thanks to locals who keep the island alive in the off months.
+Head to Little Venice and explore the Paraportiani Church (also known as Panagia Paraportiani)and the Archaeological Museum of Mykonos or find complete solitude at one of the desolate sandy beaches like Super Paradise Beach, Psarou Beach or Elia Beach.
 Still want some ocean time?
-Head to the northern beaches for killer kite surfing and watersports in the winter months.
+Head to the northern beaches for killer windsurfing and water sports in the winter months.

 Old-School Mykonos in Ano Mera

 Ano Mera is the second biggest town on the island, though it feels worlds away from the cosmopolitan Hora.
 Even in the high season, Ano Mera maintains the quaintness of an island village, rarely attracting tourists who tend to stay on the coast.
-Off-season is the perfect excuse to visit this hidden gem, and the nearby monasteries of Paleokastro and Panagia Tourliani.
+Off-season is the perfect excuse to visit this hidden gem with its nearby monasteries of Paleokastro and Panagia Tourliani as well as the Armenistis Lighthouse.
 Family-run restaurants will be filled with locals, like Oti Apomeine, famous for their spit-roasted suckling pig, and the Italian specialties at La Cucina di Daniele.

-Delos, the mythical birthplace of twin gods Apollo and Artemis, was once the most sacred island of the Cyclades.
+Delos Island, the mythical birthplace of Apollo and Artemis, was once the most sacred island of the Cyclades.
 Today, it is among the best preserved Ancient Greek sites, and the most popular day trip from Mykonos.
 Ferries to the UNESCO World Heritage Site operate all year round, though the frequency of boats is greatly reduced during winter.
-While most guided tours pause during off season, you’ll be granted near solitude touring this magical place on your own in the winter.
+While most guided tours pause during off season on the Island of Delos, you’ll be granted near solitude touring this magical place on your own in the winter.